 With unhcrthemes, creating UNHCR-compliant

-is straightforward, providing a
+visualizations in R is straightforward, providing a

 consistent and branded look for your graphics.